 Discover the Collection

-The Founder’s Collection accommodates around six thousand pieces amassed by Calouste Sarkis Gulbenkian.
+The collection of the Museum accommodates around six thousand pieces amassed by Calouste Sarkis Gulbenkian.

 This group of varied pieces documents the artistic periods that most marked Egyptian civilisation from the Old Empire to the Roman Era.